African Photography Encounters: 2005 – 6th biennial

 The jury also honoured Ranjith Kally (South Africa) for his life's work.

 2009 – 8th biennial

 The biennial included work by Hassan Hajjaj.

 The Seydou Keita Prize for Best Photographic Creation was awarded to Uche Okpa-Iroha.

 2011 – 9th biennial

 The biennial included work by Philippe Bordas and Omar Victor Diop.
 The Seydo Keita award was given to Pieter Hugo.

 2013

 The biennial was cancelled because of security concerns.

 2015 – 10th biennial

 The 10th biennial took place from 31 October to 31 December 2015 and was themed Telling Time.
 It was directed by Bisi Silva with associate curators Antawan I. Byrd and Yves Chatap.

-The biennial included work by Mimi Cherono Ng'ok, Moussa Kalapo (La Métaphore du Temps (the metaphor of time)), Lebohang Kganye, Uche Okpa-Iroha, Nyani Quarmyne (a documentary report on Malian refugees in Mauritania), and Nassim Rouchiche (portraits of sub-Saharan migrants stuck in Algeria).
+The biennial included work by Mallam Mudi Yahaya (For Crown And Country), Mimi Cherono Ng'ok, Moussa Kalapo (La Métaphore du Temps (the metaphor of time)), Lebohang Kganye, Uche Okpa-Iroha, Nyani Quarmyne (a documentary report on Malian refugees in Mauritania), and Nassim Rouchiche (portraits of sub-Saharan migrants stuck in Algeria).

 2017 – 11th biennial

 The 11th biennial took place from 2 December 2017 to 31 January 2018.